twhite96/tiff/src/posts/2024-03-10-focus-mode-homescreens.md

 Whenever I am working on content for a side project, I grab the *Content* homescreen.
 It usually kicks off on the weekends starting Friday evening and then again on Saturday evening as well.

 {% eleventyImage "./src/assets/images/screenshots/content.png", "Screenshot of homescreens", "The Content Homescreen" %}

+## Nighttime

+This is the homescreen I use at night; very few distractions and hope for a better day tomorrow.

+{% eleventyImage "./src/assets/images/screenshots/night.png", "Screenshot of homescreens", "The Content Homescreen" %}